 Both providers give CU Boulder members discounts.
 All-wheel drives, trucks and mini-vans have higher fees.
 Colorado CarShare offers reduced rates from 11:00 PM – 6:00 AM.
-Please review pricing on the providers' websites, listed above.
+Please review pricing on the providers' websites, click logo above.

 Plans and Rates

-ZipCar: Students get a reduced membership fee ($15) and get $20 of ride credits.
+ZipCar: Students get a reduced membership fee of $25, normally $70.